prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

 In GroupInnerJoinsByConnector we have joinPushdownCombineSources() method for doing this.
 This creates a MultiJoinNode object rewrittenMultiJoinNode.
 That is then passed to createLeftDeepJoinTree to creates a joinNode and in turn creates a filterNode.

-In JdbcJoinPushdown we override visitTableScan() from ConnectorPlanOptimizer to create a new newTableHandle and new TableScanNode with the combined details in JDBC level.

 Thus we could create a group of tables against each catalog.
 Again every tables on the Jdbc catalog cannot pushed down and we should ensure there is at least one joining criteria against the grouped tables to avoid cross join at connector level.
 For example consider below query

 ```